Evolution 4.0

 Evolution 4.0 is Finnish power metal band Thunderstone's fourth album.
-It features the song "Forevermore" with which they participated in the pre-selections of the Eurovision contest.
+It features the songs "Face in the Mirror" and "Forevermore", with which the band participated in Euroviisut 2007, the Finnish national final for the Eurovision Song Contest.
+"Face in the Mirror" qualified for the superfinal, and got second place out of three, behind "Leave Me Alone" by Hanna Pakarinen.

 Track listing

 All songs written by Nino Laurenne, except where noted.